karmab/ansible-cnf-install/README.md

 ## About

-This repository provides an ansible role which can be used to deploy the following elements:
+This repository provides ansible roles which can be used to deploy the following elements:
+- cluster-setup (labels nodes and create machineconfigpools)
 - performance add on operator
 - sriov operator
 - ptp operator
 - sctp module
 - dpdk s2i uild

+For the operators, a set of crs can also be specified or let empty so that the user handles crs by himself

 ## Requirements